 Amazon has developed a wide variety of tools for sellers to offer discounts on their products.
 This shouldn't be surprising.
 Amazon wants you to sell your products for less money.

-Discounts and sales have a place as sellers, but you also need to be careful not to be the loss leader when selling your products.
-In fact, if you’re incorporating the above discount mechanisms perpetually in your listings (which many sellers do), I advocate baking these discounts into your costs.
+Amazon discounts and sales have a place as sellers, but you also need to be careful not to be the loss leader when selling your products.
+In fact, if you're incorporating the above discount mechanisms perpetually in your listings (which many sellers do), I advocate baking these Amazon discounts into your costs.
 In other words, have artificially high prices to allow for more discounting.